DanParkinson/project-5-to-do/AGILE.md

 ## Sprint 2

-    Next we need to create the django project, install cloudinary and pillow, the append the allowed hosts so the server runs.
+Next we need to create the django project, install cloudinary and pillow, then append the allowed hosts so the server runs.
 Once this is complete the profiles model can be built.

     [x] Install Django.
     [x] Create Django project.